Accra East Region ECG loses GH¢2 million monthly from sub-standard meters

 Responding to when Assembly Members had become ECG officials distributing meters, Mr Geh said that he had been one of their services rendered to their electorates, adding that a former MP distributed meters eight years ago.

-The Accra East Region, as part of the nationwide revenue mobilisation exercise, had generated more than GH¢104.3 million since the start of the exercise on March 20 within eight districts.
+The Accra East Region, as part of the nationwide revenue mobilisation exercise, had generated more than GH¢104.3 million since the start of the exercise March 20 within eight districts..

 The districts are Makola, Legon, Akuapim Mampong, Roman Ridge, Teshie, Kwabenya, Dodowa and Adenta.